19 Climatology of the atmosphere

 \[ \begin{align} \frac{\partial u}{\partial t} &= -g\frac{\partial d}{\partial x} + fv,\\ \frac{\partial v}{\partial t} &= -g\frac{\partial d}{\partial y} - fu,\\ \frac{\partial d}{\partial t} &= -D\left(\frac{\partial u}{\partial x} + \frac{\partial v}{\partial y} - v\frac{\tan\left(\phi\right)}{a}\right). \end{align} \]

-Zonal means of zonal gradients disappear, thus one obtains
+Zonal means of zonal gradients vanish, so that one obtains

 \[ \begin{align} \frac{\partial\newoverline{u}}{\partial t} &= f\newoverline{v},\\ \frac{\partial\newoverline{v}}{\partial t} &= -g\frac{\partial\newoverline{d}}{\partial y} - f\newoverline{u},\\ \frac{\partial\newoverline{d}}{\partial t} &= -D\left(\frac{\partial\newoverline{v}}{\partial y} - \newoverline{v}\frac{\tan\left(\phi\right)}{a}\right). \end{align} \]

-If one assumes constant averaged sizes, it follows
+If one assumes constant averaged quantities, it follows

 \[ \begin{align} 0 &= f\newoverline{v},\tag{19.26}\label{eq:clim_deriv_0}\\ 0 &= -g\frac{\partial\newoverline{d}}{\partial y} - f\newoverline{u},\\ 0 &= -D\left(\frac{\partial\newoverline{v}}{\partial y} - \newoverline{v}\frac{\tan\left(\phi\right)}{a}\right). \end{align} \]